top of page

 Our Facilities

-Next door is the Fellowship House building with church offices, Sunday school and youth meeting rooms, a bright open hall and stage perfect for after church gatherings and special events.
-The hall with the full-service style kitchen has often been used by families and community groups for meals, receptions, concerts, plays, dances, youth and adult events and fund-raising benefits.
-The numerous rooms and classrooms have seen use by Scouts, A.A. meetings, the Salvation Army, and other non-profit organizations.
+Next door, the Fellowship House includes church offices, meeting rooms, and a bright, open hall with a stage, well suited for gatherings and special events.
+The hall and full-service kitchen are regularly used for meals, receptions, concerts, performances, youth and adult events, and community gatherings.
+Additional rooms and classrooms provide flexible space for meetings, programs, and shared use.

 If your group or special function needs a church facility be sure to consider St. Paul’s.